DJTakushi/pyServerDemo/README.md

 ## Build static site
 `bundle exec jekyll build --layouts djangoTemplates -d dblogDjango`
 - `--layouts djangoTemplates` will use django-specific/generated templates.
 This is done to allow gitHub pages hosting to continue to use the native content in `_layouts`.
 In the future these should be reconciled.
 - `-d dblogDjango` will set the destination in a new folder.
 This is to protect the native `_site` for gitHub pages.
 As above, this could be reconciled/simplified in the future.

+## Create SuperUser
+Per [https://docs.djangoproject.com/en/4.0/topics/auth/default/#creating-users](https://docs.djangoproject.com/en/4.0/topics/auth/default/#creating-users), create a superuser by using:

+`[heroku run]` `python manage.py createsuperuser --username=joe --email=joe@example.com`

+TODO: This could be done in an automatic script, but since it doesn't work in an `AppConfig`'s `ready()` function (database loading problem(?)), doing it by hand will suffice for now.